jahnf/Projecteur/README.md

   the rules without a reboot.
 * After that the two input devices from the Logitech USB Receiver in /dev/input should have the group 'plugdev', i.e. the group you configure in the rules file.
+* When building against the Qt version that comes with your distribution's packages you might need to install some additional QML module packages.
+For example this is the case for Ubuntu, where you need to install the packages `qml-module-qtgraphicaleffrects`, `qml-module-qtquick-window2` and `qml-modules-qtquick2` to satisfy the application's runtime dependencies.

 ### Application Menu